elfvingralf/serverless-mcp-template/README.md

 ### 2. Replace the MCP File

-Copy the `api/mcp.js` file from this repo and replace the `api/mcp.js` file in your Gadget app.
+Copy the `mcp.js` file from the `/api/` folder in this repo and replace the `mcp.js` file in the `/api/` folder in your Gadget app.

+Alternatively, you can fork this entire app by using the [Gadget CLI](https://docs.gadget.dev/guides/development-tools/cli) to sync your app's files locally and replace them with the files in this repo.
+This README doesn't cover all the steps for this approach.

 ### 3. Add Your Weather API Key